TechHutTV/server-monitoring/unraid/README.md

 ### Start and Verify

-Other than these aqjustments everything should be able to be left as is included in the template.
+Other than these adjustments everything should be able to be left as is included in the template.
 Check over everything and click on apply.
 Go to your Docker page in Unraid and check to see if the container is running.
-Check the log files to ensure there are no issues and that all the plugins are properly actived.
+Check the log files to ensure there are no issues and that all the plugins are properly active.

-If there are no issues we check check to see if the data is being properly exported to InfluxDB 2.
+If there are no issues, we check to see if the data is being properly exported to InfluxDB 2.
 Head over to your dashboard and open the bucket you created for Unraid.
 It should look like the picture below.
-Go though the data make sure sure nothing is missing.
+Go through the data make sure nothing is missing.
 In my installation I have 7 tags for Docker data under the _messurements ID and another tag for every plugin I have enabled.

 ![Unraid data preview in InfluxDB 2](https://github.com/TechHutTV/server-monitoring/blob/main/unraid/unraid-data-preview.png?raw=true)